 What Legal Recourse Is There for Individuals Who Have Been Abused or Neglected in Tampa Nursing Homes?

 The first step is usually reporting the abuse or neglect to the appropriate protective service agencies.
 These agencies may then conduct inspections and review records.
 However, the investigation can take some time, and in the end, little may have changed.
-The Elder Justice Act of 2009—as well as other federal and state laws – deals with elder abuse.
+The Elder Justice Act of 2009—as well as other federal and state laws—deals with abuse against senior citizens.
 In some situations, law enforcement may file criminal charges against perpetrators, including facilities.

 A victim of nursing home negligence may file a lawsuit against the perpetrator.
 This may take the form of a medical malpractice lawsuit.
-To prevail in a negligence lawsuit against a Tampa nursing home due to abuse or neglect, a plaintiff must establish the following four elements:
+To prevail in a negligence lawsuit, a plaintiff must establish the following four elements:

 If someone is concerned about possible nursing home abuse or neglect, they should begin documenting the facts.
 Individuals living in Tampa nursing homes may have impaired memories or be unable to talk.
 If there are visible injuries, such as bruises, take photos of any physical evidence of harm before the injuries fade or disappear.
 Gather as much information as possible, and take detailed notes about what happened.
 It is important to collect and preserve evidence of the harm while it exists.